 Here, we’ve gone for the front-wheel-drive model, because it’s almost £2000 cheaper and will be more fuel efficient, but the 4×4 could be worth the extra cost if you are someone who tows all year round, or who stays regularly on grass pitches.

 Either way, the Kuga makes a stable tow car.
-We would be happy to tow long distances with the Ford, one of the traits which saw us shortlist the Ford Kuga 2.5 FHEV 183PS ST-Line X AWD for the best car for towing a 1500kg caravan category at the Practical Caravan Awards 2025.
+We would be happy to tow long distances with the Ford, one of the traits which saw us shortlist the Ford Kuga 2.5 FHEV 183PS ST-Line X AWD for the best car for towing a 1500kg caravan category at the Practical Caravan Awards 2025, while the Ford Kuga 2.5 FHEV ST-Line FWD made the shortlist at our 2026 Awards too.

 In solo driving, the Kuga is an enjoyable drive, with firm but well-controlled suspension.
 That said, it’s not going to be as comfortable around town as a Škoda Karoq.